kolint/kolint/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This project is a lint for the [Knockout](https://knockoutjs.com/) library.
-The lint includes the features to lint both the HTML and the Knockout bindings, also to compile and type check the bindings with the [TypeScript Compiler API][ts-compiler-api].
+The lint includes the features to lint both the HTML and the Knockout bindings and compile and type check the bindings with the [TypeScript Compiler API][ts-compiler-api].
 We mainly focus on keeping the lint fast to lint and type check.
-That is why we use our own parser for HTML to only parse the necessary nodes.
+That is why we use our own parser for HTML only to parse the necessary nodes.

 ### Built with
   - [meriyah][meriyah] - A 100% compliant, self-hosted javascript parser.
 Supports ES2020 syntax.